core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 A YANG data tree can be enclosed by a representation of a schema node such as a YANG data structure, a notification, an RPC, or an action; this is called a representation tree.
 The data tree nodes and the enclosing schema node representation, if any, are collectively called the representation nodes.

-A representation node such as container, list member, YANG data structure, notification, RPC input, RPC output, action input, or action output is serialized using a CBOR map in which each schema node defined within is encoded using a key and a value.
+A representation node such as container, list entry, YANG data structure, notification, RPC input, RPC output, action input, or action output is serialized using a CBOR map in which each schema node defined within is encoded using a key and a value.
 This specification supports two types of CBOR keys; YANG Schema Item iDentifier (YANG SID) as defined in {{sid}} and names as defined in {{name}}.
 Each of these key types is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
 Protocols or mechanisms implementing this specification can mandate the use of a specific key type.

-In order to minimize the size of the encoded data, the proposed mapping avoids any unnecessary meta-information beyond that directly provided by the CBOR basic generic data model ({{Section 2 of RFC8949}}).
+In order to minimize the size of the encoded data, the mapping avoids any unnecessary meta-information beyond that directly provided by the CBOR basic generic data model ({{Section 2 of RFC8949}}).
 For instance, CBOR tags are used solely in the case of an absolute SID, anyxml data nodes, or the union datatype, to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.